tyz1030/neuralight/README.md

 </p>

 ## Make Your Own Calibration Target
-An example calibration target can be downloaded here but feel free to print your own target.
+An example calibration target can be downloaded [here](NeLiS_target_example.pdf) but feel free to generate your own target.
+We use [moms-apriltag](https://pypi.org/project/moms-apriltag/).

 ## Citation
 To release by March 20 2024.